 Conversely, our reconstruction contains 86 internal reactions that lack genes, many of which were added during automated gap filling but some of which were added manually.
 All of our reactions are annotated with subsystems, allowing us to assess where each reaction fits into metabolism, including those without genes.
 Figure 1 shows the breakdown of reactions without genes, where the subsystems have been manually grouped into broader categories (e.g. “Amino Acid Biosynthesis” instead of “Glycine Biosynthesis”).
 The largest group of these reactions is the “Unique Coenzyme Syntheses”, which includes reactions that synthesize coenzyme M, coenzyme B, tetrahydromethanopterin (H4MPT), methanofuran, coenzyme F420, and coenzyme F430.
 Although these 24 reactions lack genes, all of them were added manually as hypothetical steps to complete essential biosynthetic pathways and are based on information from biochemical literature.
 These are distinct from, for example, the 11 reactions encompassed by “Vitamin and Cofactor Synthesis” that were added to fill biosynthesis gaps but have no supporting literature evidence.
 We expect that as experimental research groups uncover more biochemical phenomena, they will determine genes that tie to the reactions in the former group.
 The gap filling reactions, much like dead end reactions and metabolites, point us toward poorly-understood areas of metabolism in our organism and require more investigation into both the reaction pathways and their associated genes.

 As an additional feature of our reconstruction, our use of likelihood based gap filling also assigned likelihood scores for many of the reactions in the reconstruction.
 These confidence scores quantify the probability of a given reaction being part of the metabolic reconstruction on a scale of 0-1 and provide a new metric of evaluating our confidence in the reconstruction.
-We can then use the scores allow us to quickly hone in on both reactions that lack genes and gene-associated reactions with low gene homology as possible targets for more experimental investigation.
+We can then use the scores to quickly hone in on both reactions that lack genes and gene-associated reactions with low gene homology as possible targets for more experimental investigation.
 They also provide a logical starting point for future users looking to expand upon and improve the existing reconstruction.

 Electron Bifurcation and Acetate Metabolism

 Hydrogenotrophic methanogenesis has often been represented as a linear pathway with heterodisulfide reduction as the final step.
 This was demonstrated to be mediated by methanophenazine dependent membrane bound heterodisulfide (HdrDE) ((11), Ide and Deppenmeier ref, and (10)) for the cytochrome containing methanogens.
 However, the non-cytochrome containing obligate hydrogenotrophs do not contain the typical membrane associated heterodisulfide reductase but instead one that is most likely associated with the cytoplasm (54, 55).
 Additionally, it is a three subunit complex (HdrABC) with a flavin adenine dinucleotide (FAD) containing co-factor in the HdrA subunit (Heiderrich ref).
-HdrA and other FAD-containing enzymes have been increasingly recognized as mediating sites for coupling an exergonic reaction with an endergonic reaction in a two step one electron transfer (56, 57).
+HdrA and other FAD-containing enzymes have been increasingly recognized as sites for electron bifurcation, coupling an exergonic reaction with an endergonic reaction in a two step one electron transfer (56, 57).
 Recently, it has been demonstrated (12, 58) that this heterodisulfide reductase mediates the coupling of exergonic heterodisulfide reduction with endergonic ferredoxin reduction.
-This ferredoxin is used for reduction of the CO2 via Fwd thereby linking the last step of methanogensis with the first step in a cyclical fashion (59)
+This ferredoxin is used for reduction of the CO2 via Fwd thereby linking the last step of methanogenesis with the first step in a cyclical fashion (59)